nybatista/frontend-assignment/README.md

 To page will be completed as follows:
 #### Git
 * Please do not create a fork of this repository.
-* The repository can be either cloned or downloaded, and a new repository should be created on your own account.
+* Click the <i>"Use this template"</i> green button on the top right to duplicate the repository to your own github account.
-* Upon completion, you can send a link of your clone of this project.
+* Upon completion, you can send the link of your copy of this repository.

 #### JavaScript